 The ATN (Air Traffic Network) Directory is defined by ICAO (International Civil Aviation Authority) as a part of the overall ATN specifications.
 A major goal of the ATN Directory is to support AMHS, which is described in Isode's AMHS Solutions Page.
 Isode uses directory services as a core part of its AMHS solution, and to enable the Extended ATS Message Service, that requires support of the ATN Directory.

 The ATN Directory has broader scope than AMHS, and is appropriate for holding general information and in particular PKI and security related information.
-The general purpose benefits of a directory are discussed in more detail as a part of Isode's Government Directory Solutions.

 What Isode Provides